MicroEJ/docs/VEEPortingGuide/uiCco.rst

 This part is only mandatory when the BSP calls ``LLUI_INPUT_dump()`` (see :ref:`section_inputs_eventbuffer`).
 If not included, the call to ``LLUI_INPUT_dump()`` performs nothing.
-Its aim is to log the MicroUI events and to provide an events dumper.
+It aims to log the MicroUI events and provide an events dumper.

 The logger adds some metadata to each MicroUI event in a dedicated array.
 When the BSP is calling ``LLUI_INPUT_dump()``, the logger is using its data to decode the events.
-Then it uses an implementation of ``microui_event_decoder.h`` to describe the events.
+Then, it uses an implementation of ``microui_event_decoder.h`` to describe the events.

 Files
 """""